Freelance lawyers are often a cost-effective alternative to hiring outside counsel or overburdening in-house legal teams

 How can firms find the best contract lawyers?

 Asset managers can find the best freelance lawyer by seeking the right legal technology provider or ALSP.
 For example, asset managers burdened by NDAs and other routine agreements can find the right legal services with a contract automation solution provider.

-Ontra’s Document Processing solution combines AI-driven technology with a global network of freelance lawyers.
+Ontra’s Contract Automation solution combines AI-driven technology with a global network of freelance lawyers.
 Our legal partners have negotiated over 750,000 contracts for our customers, including some of the largest asset managers in the world.